fbpx

 How common are squatters?

-Recent reports indicate that a leading UK squatters’ welfare group has seen a rise in squatting for the first time in a generation.
+A UK squatters’ welfare group has reported a rise in squatting for the first time in a generation.

-Across the world, the UN estimates that 800 to 900 million people are technically squatters – over 10% of the world’s population.
+The UN estimates that 800 to 900 million people worldwide are squatters.
+This is over 10% of the world’s population.

 What are squatters rights?

-In the UK, a squatter can become the legal owner of a property (without the owner’s permission) under specific circumstances.
+Squatters can become legal owners of property (without owners’ permission) under some circumstances.

-To meet these criteria, the squatter needs to be able to prove the following:
+To meet these criteria, they needs to be able to prove the following:

-• You have occupied the property for at least 10 years (or 12 years, if the house is not registered)
+• They have occupied the property for at least 10 years (or 12 years, if the house is not registered)

-• You acted as the owner(s) of the house for that entire time
+• They acted as the owner(s) of the house for that entire time

-• You did not have the owner’s permission
+• They did not have the owner’s permission.

-These laws can be valuable to squatters when the original owner cannot be accounted for.
+These laws are valuable to squatters when the original owner cannot be accounted for.

-However, when the application to take ownership of the property is made, the house’s original owner will be notified.
+But when applications for property ownership are made, the original owner is notified.
 They must then take action to keep the house in their name.

 How do I stop squatters taking ownership of my property?

-You have 65 days to object to an application, and the letter you receive from the Government will guide you on how to do this.
+You have 65 days to object to an application.
+The letter you receive from the Government will guide you on how to do this.

 You cannot object again if you’ve done nothing within 2 years of the original application and the same squatters reapply.